 Accessibility

-All Saint Paul Public Libraries are accessible.
+All Saint Paul Public Library locations are accessible.

 Service Animals

-Saint Paul Public Library (SPPL) welcomes service animals in all of its facilities.
-SPPL recognizes that service animals assist people with disabilities to deal with the effects of their disabilities.
 The Americans with Disabilities Act (ADA) defines a service animal as "dogs that are individually trained to do work or perform tasks for people with disabilities."
 However, it also states that "the provision of emotional support, well-being, comfort, or companionship does not constitute work or tasks for the purposes of this definition."
-Service animals are working animals, not pets.
-Under ADA regulations, staff may ask if an animal is required because of a disability; they can also ask what work or tasks the animal has been trained to perform.

 Adaptive and Assistive Technology